 The announcement included early access to Unity Muse, a suite of features that uses AI to simplify content creation; a first look at Unity 6, the next major version of Unity due in 2024 (formerly known as 2023 LTS); and the launch of Unity Cloud, a platform of interconnected products and services that help developers organize content across projects and workflows.

-1. Muse Chat – find answers and resources on Unity, as well as get usable code
+1. Muse Chat – use it to find answers and resources on Unity, as well as get usable code

 2. Muse Sprite – used to create 2D sprite images and many variations

-3. Muse Texture – for creating high quality 2D and 3D textures, ready to use
+3. Muse Texture – used to create high quality 2D and 3D textures, ready to use

 Specifically, Sprites and Textures are powered by custom-built deep learning models trained entirely on data and images owned or licensed by Unity.
 This ensures that the datasets do not contain any recognizable people, icons, or art styles.